 - If at all possible, place the mouse on a keyboard tray next to the keyboard.

-- Avoid any awkward positions to use the mouse or stretching your forearm excessively to move it around.
+- Avoid any awkward positions to use the mouse or stretch your forearm excessively to move it around.

-- Get a keyboard without a 10-key pad if necessary and replace with your mouse.
+- Get a keyboard without a 10-key pad if necessary and replace it with your mouse.

 - Use a mouse wrist rest.